 Using our online .htpasswd generator

-Generate .htpasswd files with our password tool is easy: just enter desired username and password and get the file.
+Generating .htpasswd files with our password tool is easy, just enter desired username and password and get the resulting file.

-htpasswd utility is bundled with Apache and used to create and update the flat-files used to store usernames and password for basic authentication of HTTP users.
+htpasswd utility is bundled with Apache and allows to create and update the flat-files used to store usernames and password for basic authentication of HTTP users.

 htpasswd encrypts passwords using either a version of MD5 modified for Apache, or the system's crypt() routine.
 Files managed by htpasswd may contain both types of passwords; some user records may have MD5-encrypted passwords while others in the same file may have passwords encrypted with crypt().